-Further information relating to EastPack is available on the New Zealand companies register (administered by the Companies Office) at companies-register.companiesoffice.govt.nz.
+Further information relating to EastPack is available free of charge on the New Zealand companies register (administered by the Companies Office) at companies-register.companiesoffice.govt.nz, by searching on the company name, number or NZBN for EastPack.

 Shareholders of EastPack also receive annual reports and audited financial statements for the Company.
 Such information and other further information relating to EastPack is available free of charge on EastPack's website at www.eastpack.co.nz.